IkigaiLabsETH/ikigAI/README.md

 # AI studio creating a personal AI for web3

 Permissionless systems that allow you to have self-sovereignty over your data.
 Code is just a way you express your ideas in computer language.
-With a plethora of dedicated AI tools, I think knowledge is 'less' important.
-What's vital is critical thinking.
+With dedicated AI tools, knowledge is 'less' important, what's vital is critical thinking.

 <h4 align="left"><b>Meet Our CEO</b></h4>